nkarisan/Maximum-Cut/README.md

 # Maximum-Cut
 The code has been implemented in Matlab R2013a.

-The program starts from "main.m".
-At the begining of main, parameters "n" and "epsilon" are initialized, which can be set manually in the file.
+The program starts from "main.m", in which parameters "n" and "epsilon" are initialized in the begining, and can be set manually.

 First, Dual scaling algorithm will be run on a randomly generated graph (using the given input size).
 In the next step, the user can choose to run the